-NPS personnel, and qualified Federal employees if needed, will review all complete proposals using the criteria outlined below.
+NPS personnel and qualified Federal employees will review all complete proposals using the criteria outlined below.
 Reviewers' evaluations are based solely on the material provided in the application.
 Additional materials not specifically required by the application, and materials sent separately from the application, will not be considered.
 A summary of the review panel comments may be provided to the applicant if requested after the grant process is complete.
-Panel recommendations will be made to the Director of the National Park Service for final approval.
-NPS will conduct risk assessments on all programs prior to funding.
+All funded grantees will undergo a risk assessment as part of the award process.